Cook Like Czechs

 Czech koblihy dusted with icing sugar and filled with jam.

-Koblihy (plural) or Kobliha (singular) is a deep-fried Czech pastry filled with strawberry or apricot jam.
-Before serving, the donuts are dusted with icing sugar.
+Koblihy (plural) or kobliha (singular) are traditional Czech deep-fried donuts filled with jam, most often strawberry or apricot.
+Before serving, they are generously dusted with powdered sugar.

-In the past, Koblihy were associated with a winter carnival season (in Czech, Masopust or Fašank).
-They are now available at every good Czech bakery.
+In the past, koblihy were closely connected with the winter carnival season known as Masopust or Fašank.
+Today, they are available year-round in every good Czech bakery.

-Making homemade Koblihy from scratch is easier than you think.
-These are made with yeast dough, so you need to plan ahead.
-You are done in two hours, but don't worry, most of that is rising time.
+Making homemade koblihy from scratch is easier than you might think.
+They are made with yeast dough, so a little planning is needed.
+The whole process takes about two hours, but most of that time is simply waiting for the dough to rise.

 MY TIP: Try also double-filled Moravian kolaches (another Czech yummy specialty!)